Nifty Nov Futures trade at discount

-Tata Motors, Maruti Suzuki India and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Motors, Apollo Hospitals Enterprise and ITC were the top traded individual stock futures contracts in F&O segment of NSE.

 The November 2021 F&O contracts will expire on 25 November 2021.